Aquarius

 Caveats

-• The TEA1002 has to be removed and soldered to a small riser PCB which gives a pin header for the necessary RGB signals.
+The TEA1002 should be removed and soldered to a small riser PCB which gives a pin header for the necessary RGB signals.
 At some point, the TEA1002 MIGHT not be needed at all, but testing will have to be done for that.

 Build Instructions